Scentience/docs-api/index.md

 - Robot Integration – Allow robots and IoT devices to access olfactory information.
 - App Relay – The Scentience app can act as a hub, relaying olfactory signals between devices.
 - Lightweight & Efficient – Built with standard software development tools like GCD, GATT, REST, web sockets, and more for high performance and scalability.
-- Cross-Platform Ready – Any WebSocket-compatible client can connect (Python, JavaScript, C++, etc.).
+- Cross-Platform Ready – Any capable connection through conventional cloud, application, or firmware languages (Python, JavaScript, C++, etc.).